Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-Ben Buhanan 11 months ago
+Ben Buhanan about 1 year ago

 Do not take action on Agenda Item #8.
 If there is action, vote no. 10 out of the 14 eligible village planning communities voted against advancing this code amendment.
 If you vote yes on this item, you are going against how government is supposed to work and violating the will of those who know the communities best.
 Item 8 is also inequitable because multiple people living in multifamily and affordable housing have multiple cars to accommodate the living style.